intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 Use one of the keys in authentication.

 ## 2.5 Create Azure Key Vault
-### 2.5.1 Create or use an existing Azure key vault
+### 2.5.1 Create or use an existing Azure Key Vault
 Example command to create key vault
 ```bash
 az keyvault create -n myKeyVault -g myResourceGroup -l location